realworldocaml/book/en/08-imperative-programming.md

 - : int = 2
 ```

-As you might have guessed from the above, a `ref` is really just a
+There's nothing magic about a `ref`: it's really just a record.
+The
-record.
-We could define the `ref` type and its associated operations
+`ref` type and its associated operations are defined as follows.
-as follows.

 ```ocaml
 type 'a ref = { mutable contents : 'a }